The Melting of Maggie Bean: Characters

-"Anabel Richards and Julia Swanson" the popular queens of the seventh grade and also the cocaptains of Water Wings.
+Anabel Richards and Julia Swanson are the popular queens of the seventh grade and also the cocaptains of Water Wings.
 Julia seems to be the more evil one, who more openly mocks Maggie and tries to get Peter, while Anabel seems a little nicer, as at the Water Wings tryouts she actually encourages Maggie and seems to express a little guilt at keeping her off the team.